OrganismalSystemsBiology/faster2/README.md

 set PYTHON=C:\Users\rikuhiro\codework\python\faster2\.venv\Scripts\python.exe
 ```

 Then, run the run.bat.
 The bat file executes four Python scripts.
 The first two scripts perform the main FASATER2 analysis (staging and basic summary statistics).
-This main process takes about a couple of minuites per mouse depending on the input data format and size.
-The latter two scripts plot many graphs of voltage timeseries and spectrums.
-This latter scripts are optional but useful for human visual inspection.
-The plotting process takes about 60 minuites for 8 mice x 2 days recordings on a PC of modelate specs at the middle of 2020.
+This main process takes about a couple of minutes per mouse, depending on the input data format and size.
+The latter two scripts plot many graphs of voltage time-series and spectrums.
+These latter scripts are optional but useful for human visual inspection.
+The plotting process takes about 60 minutes for 8 mice x 2 days recordings on a PC of moderate specs in the middle of 2020.